 The Holburne Museum

-The Holburne Museum are looking forward to welcoming visitors back from 5th July.
+The Holburne Museum reopens on Wednesday 2nd December.
 Their current exhibition, Grayson Perry: The Pre-Therapy Years, has been extended until 3rd January 2021.
 Click here to find out more.

 On the impressive approach to The Holburne Museum, the building’s grand façade and gardens provide an inkling of its grandeur and history.
 The Grade I listed building was originally designed and constructed as a hotel but is now home to a collection of fine and decorative art.